Robert Mueller And Team Facing Big Workload This Week, They Tell Court, But Won’t Say Why They’re Extra Busy

 Dreeben’s filing came in response to a March 7 request by The Washington Post to unseal records from the now-completed case involving former Donald Trump campaign Chair Paul Manafort, who last week was sentenced to about seven-and-half years behind bars on an array of convictions for fraud and conspiracy charges.
 In its motion to unseal the documents, totaling hundreds of pages, The Post said it was especially interested in Mueller’s allegation that “Manafort voided his cooperation agreement with prosecutors in Washington by lying to them about five subjects over more than 50 hours of interviews.”

 After the first of his two scheduled trials, which resulted in eight convictions, Manafort struck a plea deal with Mueller’s prosecutors, offering his cooperation in the Russia collusion investigation stemming from the 2016 presidential campaign, in exchange for being allowed to plead guilty to reduced charges.
-But Mueller claimed later that Manafort never actually cooperated, instead impededing the investigation by lying to Mueller’s investigators.
+But Mueller claimed later that Manafort never actually cooperated, instead impeding the investigation by lying to Mueller’s investigators.
 A judge agreed that Manafort had, in fact, lied to Mueller’s team, as Axios reported.

 But most of the evidence submitted by Mueller to support his charge that Manafort lied instead of cooperating was heavily redacted or placed under seal.
 Mueller faced a deadline of this Thursday, March 21, for responding to the Post request for the unsealed documents — but on Tuesday, Dreeben asked the court for an extension, citing the office’s mysteriously packed week, as CNN reported.

 “The government respectfully requests an extension of time — through and including April 1, 2019 — to respond to the motion,” Dreeben wrote in the court filing.

 “The counsel responsible for preparing the response face the press of other work and require additional time to consult within the government.”

 “What is keeping him so busy?” asked CNN court correspondent Katelyn Polantz, on her Twitter account.